andyoneal/DSPMac/README.md

 7. Download the latest DSPMod from [Releases](https://github.com/andyoneal/DSPMac/releases).
 8. Extract the zip into the patchers folder.
 You should now see AssetTools.NET.dll and DSPMac_patcher.dll in the directory.
 9. Run Dyson Sphere Program again and the player mecha should now be visible.

+## Tips
+- You should turn on DXVK and Performance Enhanced Graphics (CSMT) for your wine bottle.
+These are toggles in Crossover.
+Without DXVK, you will have a lot more graphics issues than just the invisible mecha.
+- After testing with a new game and a very late game save on an M1 Max, setting the Logical Frame Thread Count (in Gameplay settings) to 6 (default is 10) gave me the best performance.
+I'm guessing an M1 Pro would also run best with 6, and an M1 would run best with 4.

 ## Thanks
 This mod borrows heavily from [Faeryn's OutwardVisibleInBackground](https://github.com/Faeryn/OutwardVisibleInBackground) mod.